-Indicate by check mark whether the registrant files or will file annual reports under cover Form 20-F or Form 40-F. Form 20-F ☑ Form 40-F □ Indicate by check mark if the registrant is submitting the Form 6-K in paper as permitted by Regulation S-T Rule 101(b)(1): Indicate by check mark if the registrant is submitting the Form 6-K in paper as permitted by Regulation S-T Rule 101(b)(7): Indicate by check mark whether the registrant by furnishing the information contained in this Form is also thereby furnishing the information to the Commission pursuant to Rule 12g3-2(b) under the Securities Exchange Act of 1934.
-Yes No If "Yes" is marked, indicate below the file number assigned to the registrant in connection with Rule 12g3-2(b); Not applicable
+Indicate by check mark whether the registrant files or will file annual reports under cover Form 20-F or Form 40-F.

+Form 20-F 🗹 Form 40-F 🗆

+Indicate by check mark if the registrant is submitting the Form 6-K in paper as permitted by Regulation S-T Rule 101(b)(1):

+Indicate by check mark if the registrant is submitting the Form 6-K in paper as permitted by Regulation S-T Rule 101(b)(7):

+Indicate by check mark whether the registrant by furnishing the information contained in this Form is also thereby furnishing the information to the Commission pursuant to Rule 12g3-2(b) under the Securities Exchange Act of 1934.
+Yes \Box No \Box

+If "Yes" is marked, indicate below the file number assigned to the registrant in connection with Rule 12g3-2(b): Not applicable

-On or about April 25, 2008, Textainer Group Holdings Limited (the "Company") began mailing copies of the following documents to the Company's shareholders of record: (1) the Company's 2007 Annual Report and (2) the Company's Notice of Annual General Meeting of Shareholders to be held on May 23, 2008, together with the related Proxy Statement and Proxy Card.
+On or about April 20, 2009, Textainer Group Holdings Limited (the "Company") caused copies of the following documents to be mailed to the Company's shareholders of record: (1) the Company's 2008 Annual Report to Shareholders and (2) the Company's Notice of 2009 Annual General Meeting of Shareholders to be held on May 20, 2009, together with the accompanying Proxy Statement and accompanying Form of Proxy Card.

-The Company's 2007 Annual Report includes the Company's financial highlights, letter to shareholders and Annual Report on Form 20-F for the fiscal year ended December 31, 2007 that was filed with the United States Securities and Exchange Commission on March 28, 2008.
+The Company's 2008 Annual Report to Shareholders includes the Company's financial highlights, letter to shareholders and Annual Report on Form 20-F for the fiscal year ended December 31, 2008.
 The following documents, filed as exhibits to this Form 6-K, are incorporated by reference as part of this Form 6-K:

-Exhibit Description of Exhibit 99.1 Textainer Group Holdings Limited 2007 Annual Report 99.2 Textainer Group Holdings Limited Notice of Annual General Meeting of Shareholders to be held 23 May 2008, Proxy Statement and Form of Proxy Card
+Exhibit Description of Exhibit 99.1 Textainer Group Holdings Limited 2008 Annual Report to Shareholders 99.2 Textainer Group Holdings Limited Notice of 2009 Annual General Meeting of Shareholders to be Held May 20, 2009, Proxy Statement and Form of Proxy Card